alco-company/mortimer-bellis/WORKLOG.md

 - fjern password på tenant registration email confirmation
 - do not validate account_number on products
 - mark rescues on time_material view
+- if email exist - tell user on sign_up

 ### 1/3/2025